-The following is a summary of our performance highlights for 2016, as well as the improvements we have made over the past nine years.
-In this Compensation Discussion and Analysis, as well as in the Proxy Summary, we refer to earnings per share from continuing operations, operating income and EBITDA excluding special items, which are non-GAAP financial measures.
+The following is a summary of our performance highlights for 2017, as well as the improvements we have made over the past ten years.
+In this Compensation Discussion and Analysis, as well as in the Proxy Summary, we refer to earnings per share and operating income excluding special items, which are non-GAAP financial measures.
 See Appendix A to this Proxy Statement for a reconciliation to our results as reported under GAAP.

-Financial Performance Highlights
+Financial Performance